Drew-Kimberly/Udagram/README.md

 Before starting the application, please request a `.env` file that contains the default values for these env variables and place this file at the root of this repository.

+### Configuring the AWS CLI
+Before running the application locally, you'll need to configure AWS credentials that provide access to retrieve signed URLs from the Udagram S3 bucket.
+After retrieving the credentials, run `aws configure` and enter in the access key ID and secret access key.
+The profile name should match the value set in the `UDAGRAM_AWS_PROFILE` environment variable.

 ### Running the application
 [Docker Compose](https://docs.docker.com/compose/) is used to run the application during local development.
 Run: